jairsan/jairsan.github.io/_posts/2022-11-11-st_system_evaluation.md

 # Introduction
 Welcome to the first technical blog post of this page.
 The goal of this post is to provide a general overview of the evaluation process for a standard Speech Translation (ST) setup.
-The focus will be to highlight the differences of the ST setup with the standard Machine Translation (MT) scenario.
+The focus will be on highlighting the differences of the ST setup with the standard Machine Translation (MT) scenario.
 Thus, the reader should have some basic MT knowledge in order to follow along.

-This paper is organized as follows.
+This post is organized as follows.
 [Section 1](#part1) presents a general overview of ST evaluation and the challenges of how to conduct it.
 [Section 2](#part2) presents a practical example of ST evaluation.
  For this, we will evaluate English to Spanish translation, using the Europarl-ST test set.